Chevron Co. (NYSE:CVX) Shares Sold by Rockland Trust Co.

-Rockland Trust Co. lessened its holdings in Chevron Co.
-(NYSE:CVX – Free Report) by 4.3% during the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 43,327 shares of the oil and gas company’s stock after selling 1,969 shares during the quarter.
-Rockland Trust Co.’s holdings in Chevron were worth $6,818,000 at the end of the most recent reporting period.
+Rockland Trust Co. trimmed its holdings in Chevron Co.
+(NYSE:CVX – Free Report) by 4.3% in the second quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The institutional investor owned 43,327 shares of the oil and gas company’s stock after selling 1,969 shares during the quarter.
+Rockland Trust Co.’s holdings in Chevron were worth $6,818,000 as of its most recent SEC filing.

-Several other hedge funds and other institutional investors also recently bought and sold shares of the business.
-Horan Securities Inc. increased its holdings in Chevron by 117.3% in the 2nd quarter.
-Horan Securities Inc. now owns 3,199 shares of the oil and gas company’s stock worth $503,000 after buying an additional 1,727 shares during the period.
-B. Riley Wealth Advisors Inc. increased its holdings in Chevron by 180.9% in the 2nd quarter.
-B. Riley Wealth Advisors Inc. now owns 344,462 shares of the oil and gas company’s stock worth $54,201,000 after buying an additional 221,824 shares during the period.
-Wright Investors Service Inc. increased its holdings in Chevron by 11.2% in the 2nd quarter.
-Wright Investors Service Inc. now owns 25,661 shares of the oil and gas company’s stock worth $4,038,000 after buying an additional 2,590 shares during the period.
-GDS Wealth Management acquired a new position in Chevron in the 2nd quarter worth approximately $307,000.
-Finally, EA Series Trust acquired a new position in Chevron in the 2nd quarter worth approximately $62,904,000.
-Institutional investors and hedge funds own 68.87% of the company’s stock.
+Other institutional investors and hedge funds have also recently added to or reduced their stakes in the company.
+Miracle Mile Advisors LLC raised its stake in shares of Chevron by 0.3% during the 1st quarter.
+Miracle Mile Advisors LLC now owns 19,980 shares of the oil and gas company’s stock worth $3,260,000 after buying an additional 60 shares during the last quarter.
+First American Trust FSB raised its stake in shares of Chevron by 1.4% during the 1st quarter.
+First American Trust FSB now owns 4,469 shares of the oil and gas company’s stock worth $729,000 after buying an additional 61 shares during the last quarter.
+Janiczek Wealth Management LLC raised its stake in shares of Chevron by 1.8% during the 1st quarter.
+Janiczek Wealth Management LLC now owns 3,474 shares of the oil and gas company’s stock worth $599,000 after buying an additional 63 shares during the last quarter.
+LWM Advisory Services LLC raised its stake in shares of Chevron by 2.3% during the 1st quarter.
+LWM Advisory Services LLC now owns 2,803 shares of the oil and gas company’s stock worth $460,000 after buying an additional 64 shares during the last quarter.
+Finally, OneAscent Wealth Management LLC increased its position in Chevron by 0.9% during the 1st quarter.
+OneAscent Wealth Management LLC now owns 7,363 shares of the oil and gas company’s stock worth $1,201,000 after purchasing an additional 65 shares in the last quarter.
+68.87% of the stock is owned by institutional investors and hedge funds.

 Insider Buying and Selling

-In related news, VP Jeff B. Gustavson sold 3,750 shares of the firm’s stock in a transaction dated Thursday, August 3rd.
-The stock was sold at an average price of $160.88, for a total transaction of $603,300.00.
-Following the completion of the sale, the vice president now directly owns 1,718 shares of the company’s stock, valued at approximately $276,391.84.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-In related news, CFO Pierre R. Breber sold 25,000 shares of the firm’s stock in a transaction dated Friday, August 11th.
-The stock was sold at an average price of $164.00, for a total transaction of $4,100,000.00.
-Following the completion of the transaction, the chief financial officer now directly owns 6,021 shares in the company, valued at approximately $987,444.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, VP Jeff B. Gustavson sold 3,750 shares of the firm’s stock in a transaction dated Thursday, August 3rd.
+In other Chevron news, CFO Pierre R. Breber sold 25,000 shares of the company’s stock in a transaction that occurred on Friday, August 11th.
+The stock was sold at an average price of $164.00, for a total value of $4,100,000.00.
+Following the transaction, the chief financial officer now directly owns 6,021 shares of the company’s stock, valued at approximately $987,444.
+The sale was disclosed in a filing with the SEC, which is accessible through the SEC website.
+In other Chevron news, CFO Pierre R. Breber sold 25,000 shares of the company’s stock in a transaction that occurred on Friday, August 11th.
+The stock was sold at an average price of $164.00, for a total value of $4,100,000.00.
+Following the transaction, the chief financial officer now directly owns 6,021 shares of the company’s stock, valued at approximately $987,444.
+The sale was disclosed in a filing with the SEC, which is accessible through the SEC website.
+Also, VP Jeff B. Gustavson sold 3,750 shares of the company’s stock in a transaction that occurred on Thursday, August 3rd.
 The shares were sold at an average price of $160.88, for a total value of $603,300.00.
-Following the transaction, the vice president now owns 1,718 shares of the company’s stock, valued at $276,391.84.
+Following the completion of the transaction, the vice president now directly owns 1,718 shares in the company, valued at $276,391.84.
 The disclosure for this sale can be found here.
-Corporate insiders own 0.18% of the company’s stock.
+0.18% of the stock is currently owned by corporate insiders.

-Chevron (NYSE:CVX – Get Free Report) last issued its quarterly earnings data on Friday, July 28th.
-The oil and gas company reported $3.08 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $2.95 by $0.13.
-The firm had revenue of $48.90 billion during the quarter, compared to the consensus estimate of $48 billion.
+Chevron (NYSE:CVX – Get Free Report) last released its quarterly earnings results on Friday, July 28th.
+The oil and gas company reported $3.08 EPS for the quarter, topping the consensus estimate of $2.95 by $0.13.
+The firm had revenue of $48.90 billion for the quarter, compared to analyst estimates of $48 billion.
 Chevron had a return on equity of 19.48% and a net margin of 13.54%.
-The company’s quarterly revenue was down 28.9% on a year-over-year basis.
-During the same period last year, the company earned $5.82 EPS.
-As a group, equities analysts forecast that Chevron Co. will post 13.77 EPS for the current year.
+Chevron’s revenue for the quarter was down 28.9% on a year-over-year basis.
+During the same period in the previous year, the company posted $5.82 EPS.
+As a group, sell-side analysts expect that Chevron Co. will post 13.77 EPS for the current fiscal year.

-The firm also recently disclosed a quarterly dividend, which was paid on Monday, September 11th.
+The business also recently declared a quarterly dividend, which was paid on Monday, September 11th.
 Investors of record on Friday, August 18th were given a dividend of $1.51 per share.
-This represents a $6.04 dividend on an annualized basis and a dividend yield of 3.68%.
-The ex-dividend date was Thursday, August 17th.
-Chevron’s payout ratio is 38.30%.
+This represents a $6.04 annualized dividend and a yield of 3.68%.
+The ex-dividend date of this dividend was Thursday, August 17th.
+Chevron’s dividend payout ratio (DPR) is presently 38.30%.

 Chevron Corporation, through its subsidiaries, engages in the integrated energy and chemicals operations in the United States and internationally.
 The company operates in two segments, Upstream and Downstream.
 The Upstream segment is involved in the exploration, development, production, and transportation of crude oil and natural gas; liquefaction, transportation, and regasification associated with liquefied natural gas; transportation of crude oil through pipelines; and processing, transportation, storage, and marketing of natural gas, as well as a gas-to-liquids plant.